The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Experiment

 \subsubsection{\textbf{Popularity Breakdown}}

-HID Embedding-based methods (\eg SASRec and LLM-ESR) excel on Head items due to abundant interaction data, yet suffer drastic performance declines on the Tail group, revealing their reliance on dense collaborative signals.
+To deeply investigate how our \name~ benefits when dealing with the long-tail problem, we conduct a fine-grained popularity breakdown analysis by segregating the evaluation into \textit{Head} and \textit{Tail} item groups.
+4 Specifically, HID Embedding-based methods (\eg SASRec and LLM-ESR) excel on Head items due to abundant interaction data, yet suffer drastic performance declines on the Tail group, revealing their reliance on dense collaborative signals.
 Conversely, SID-based methods (\eg PSRQ and CCFRec) effectively address sparsity for Tail items by leveraging semantic information for collaborative sharing.
 For example, PSRQ and CCFRec significantly surpass SASRec on Tail items.
-However, their performance on the Head group remains limited, primarily due to the inherently coarse-grained nature of SID and the quantization-induced ID collisions.
+However, their performance on the Head group remains limited, primarily due to the inherently coarse-grained nature of SID and the ID collisions.

 In contrast, \name~ eliminates this trade-off.
 It achieves the best results in the Tail group, substantially outperforming the SID-based baselines, while simultaneously maintaining state-of-the-art performance on the Head group compared to the HID-based methods.
 This demonstrates that \name~ successfully transfers semantic knowledge to cold items without compromising the model’s capability to capture fine-grained collaborative information for popular items, illustrating the effectiveness of our proposed modules.